This article starts with general principles applicable to all industries

 Products and production systems should be designed to scale production volume quickly by designing for

-• designed around proven off-the-shelf parts and modules that are selected to be readily
+• Scalable products are designed around proven off-the-shelf parts and modules that are selected to be readily

 available throughout the anticipated lifespan of the product to avoid